Bhutanese refugees in Nepal: 'We want to return home' – DW – 12/19/2024

 Refugees sought shelter in Nepal, where the UN refugee agency (UNHCR) established seven temporary camps.

-Muktangtamang, 70, recalls fleeing southern Bhutan's Sarpang district with a "thuncha" basket of clothes and documents.
-She recalls her journey through dense forests and across a wide river.
+Muktangtamang, 70, fled southern Bhutan's Sarpang district with a "thuncha" basket of clothes and documents.
+She recalled her journey through dense forests and across a wide river.

 "If I had died while crossing that river, it would have been better.
 There would not have been so much suffering," she said, tearing up.